Who will win in the battle over sustainability in the Dietary Guidelines for Americans, science or special interests?

 "Linking health, dietary guidance, and the environment will promote human health and the sustainability of natural resources and ensure current and long-term food security."
 (Executive Summary)

 Were these recommendations on sustainability (and health) to become incorporated into the 2015 Dietary Guidelines for Americans, it would represent a seismic discontinuity from previous guidelines, and an important step to advancing sustainable dietary guidelines in the U.S. and across the world .

-Long before the publication of the report by the DGAC, the U.S. food industry was already aware of the threat of sustainability to their business and was pushing back swiftly, setting up fake front groups (here and here) and attaching a congressional directive to a spending bill, instructing the head of the USDA to ensure that the scientific advisory committee:
+Long before the publication of the report by the DGAC, the U.S. food industry was already aware of the threat of sustainability to their business and was lobbying hard, setting up fake front groups (here and here) and attaching a congressional directive to a spending bill, instructing the head of the USDA to ensure that the scientific advisory committee:

 “Focuses only on nutrient and dietary recommendations based upon sound nutrition science and not pursue an environmental agenda.”

 This effort at intimidation did not silence the DGAC, but trying to buy and legislate scientific research into and out of existence is still a tactic being used,.